ibm-cloud-docs/containers/cs_ingress_types.md

 In {{site.data.keyword.containerlong_notm}} clusters that run Kubernetes version 1.18 or later and that are created on or after 01 December 2020, `IngressClass` resources are created by default for public and private ALBs.
 {: shortdesc}

+The default `IngressClass` resources for public ALBs `public-iks-k8s-nginx` and private ALBs `private-iks-k8s-nginx` are not automatically created for existing 1.18 clusters that were created before 01 December 2020.
+Instead, choose among the following options.
+* **Manually create the resources**: To use the new Ingress class functionality instead, you can manually create these `IngressClass` resources in your cluster and specify the `ingressClassName` field in your Ingress resources.
+* **Deprecated: Use the annotation**: Until the annotation becomes unsupported, you can continue to use the `kubernetes.io/ingress.class` annotation in your Ingress resources to specify `public-iks-k8s-nginx` or `private-iks-k8s-nginx` classes.

+#### Public ALBs
+{: #ingress-class-default-public}

-**Public ALBs**: The following `IngressClass` is automatically created in the `kube-system` namespace to configure all public ALBs in your cluster with the `public-iks-k8s-nginx` class.
+The following `IngressClass` is automatically created in the `kube-system` namespace to configure all public ALBs in your cluster with the `public-iks-k8s-nginx` class.
 To apply an Ingress resource that you create to the public ALBs in your cluster, specify `ingressClassName: "public-iks-k8s-nginx"` in the `spec` section of your Ingress resource.

 The `IngressClass` for public ALBs, `public-iks-k8s-nginx`, is set as the default class in your cluster.
 If you do not specify an `ingressClassName` field (or the deprecated `kubernetes.io/ingress.class` annotation) in your Ingress resource, the resource it applied to the public ALBs in your cluster.
 {: note}